KindRoach/NARRE-Pytorch/README.md

 # Narre
-This is a PyTorch implementation of Narre from the paper:
+This is a PyTorch implementation of NARRE from the paper:

 _Chen, Chong, et al. "Neural attentional rating regression with review-level explanations."
 Proceedings of the 2018 World Wide Web Conference.
 2018._